juanantonio284/simple_bash/guides/run_custom_shell_scripts.md

 /snap/bin
 /snap/bin

-these two correspond to things I installed, which modified my login script (see next section) so that it adds these paths to the search
+These two correspond to programs I installed, which modified my login script (see next section) so that it adds these paths to the search

 /home/user_name/gems/bin